hashgraph/guardian/README.md

    yarn workspace logger-service run build
    ```

    Configure the service as previously described.
-Do not need special variables configuration.
+Do not need special configuration variables.

    To start the service: